danieljf24/cmrf/README.md

 #####Individual training methods
-* [PSI](model/psi_model.py):  utilize stochastic gradient descent with mini-batches to minimize the margin ranking loss.
+* [PSI](model/psi_model.py):  utilize stochastic gradient descent with mini-batches to minimize the margin ranking loss of PSI model.
-* [DeViSE](model/devise_model.py):  utilize stochastic gradient descent with mini-batches to minimize the margin ranking loss.
+* [DeViSE](model/devise_model.py):  utilize stochastic gradient descent with mini-batches to minimize the margin ranking loss of DeVise model.
 * Other methods have no training process.

 #####Individual test methods